sceckert/Data-and-Culture-Fall-2024/_datasets/datasets.md

 - [*The Pudding*'s repository of data](https://github.com/the-pudding/data#data-sets) connected to their data journalism stories
 	- A heads up: with *The Pudding*, you'll want to be careful to say something new about the data beyond the original story that the dataset was assembled for.
 -  Jeremy Singer (an independent data journalist) also has running dataset newsletter called *Data is Plural*.
-You can view the [archive of datasets](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0) or browse the newsletter archvie [here](https://www.data-is-plural.com/).
+You can view the [archive of datasets](https://docs.google.com/spreadsheets/d/1wZhPLMCHKJvwOkP4juclhjFgqIY8fQFMemwKL2c64vk/edit#gid=0) or browse the newsletter archive [here](https://www.data-is-plural.com/).
 	- A heads up: unlike the more curated sets of humanities data above, these datasets lists are in varied formats, and come with *varying* levels of contextual detail.